Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 ---
 Connect Azure API Management Services to Amplify so you can:

-* Publish to the Amplify Catalog from your API Management Services in order to obtain a global view of your APIs and present this Catalog to your consumers
+* Publish to the Amplify Catalog from your API Management Services in order to obtain a global view of your APIs and present this catalog to your consumers
 * Collect the traffic of all your gateways and see it in a single place in Amplify Observability

 ## What is Azure API Management Service connected?